 Minimum position requirements and responsibilities are those required by NWCG along with regional supplements.
 Based on Rocky Mountain Area Interagency Mobilization Guide (Chapter 40) standards which will supersede the Red Book Chapter 14 guidelines, the minimum staffing will be three personnel for all engine assignments.
 Each engine will be staffed with one qualified ENGB and two crewmembers qualified as FFT2 or higher.
 Staffing for Type 1 engines will be one ENGB and three crewmembers.
-Staffing of water tenders may vary and will be confirmed between FTC and the ordering incident.
+Staffing of water tenders may vary and will be confirmed between NCC and the ordering incident, while adhering to agency guidelines.
 Assigned personnel will stay with the engine for the duration of the assignment.
 Individuals will not accept other overhead position assignments unless staffing and qualifications standards can be maintained.
-ENGB must be within the FTC Zone or must be preapproved through FTC Dispatch.